grazai/deep-q-bananacollector/readme.md

 ### Introduction

 This project has been built for the [Udacity Deep Reinforcement Learning Nano Degree Program](https://eu.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 With this you can train an agent to navigate and collect bananas in a large, square world.

 ![Trained Agent][image1]

+### Project Details

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal is to collect as many yellow bananas available while avoiding blue bananas.

+The agent is trained using an algorithm called Deep Q-Learning.
+Deep Q-Learning combines the best of reinforcement learning with recent advances in deep learning.
+For details see the [jupyter notebook](./Report.ipynb) provided with this repository.

+The environment for training the agent provided is an adapted version of the [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) provided by the [Unity ml-agents library](https://github.com/Unity-Technologies/ml-agents)

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.